-Management of the LIS DMMP was assigned to the USACE New England District, which has assigned a project manager.
+Management of the LIS DMMP was assigned to the USACE New England District, who has identified a project manager responsible for overall management of the effort.
 The participating agencies agreed to adopt the traditional management structure by establishing and assigning representatives to a LIS DMMP Project Delivery Team (PDT).
 Although not a standard component of the DMMP management structure, due to the large scope of the project and strong public interest, the agencies also formed a Steering Committee of higher level agency officials to facilitate communication, priority-setting, and the commitment of resources for the LIS DMMP.

-During the reporting period, the Steering Committee held monthly teleconferences to provide direction to the PDT, resolve outstanding issues, and track progress on the DMMP.
-The PDT held monthly conference calls during this reporting period.
-These conference calls were held to discuss DMMP work efforts, including the Dredging Needs Survey and Upland Placement Inventory, project budget, and proposed schedule for future work tasks.
+During this reporting period, the Steering Committee members met once on February 8, 2010, and participated in a minimum of quarterly conference calls.
+The Steering Committee members were available to provide direction to the PDT, resolve outstanding issues, and track progress on the DMMP.
+The PDT attended the February Steering Committee meeting and participated in monthly conference calls.
+These conference calls were held to discuss DMMP work efforts, including the Dredging Needs Survey, Upland Placement, Beneficial Use and dewatering site inventory, project budget, and proposed schedule for future work tasks.
 The current rosters for the Steering Committee and PDT are attached as Appendices A and B.